betterscientificsoftware/python-for-hpc/tutorials/python.whatis.md

 To take advantage of mathematical/linear algebra functions which are numerically intensive, the NumPy and SciPy modules are recommended.
 These are not pure Python packages, but rather are mostly written in C with Python bindings.
 When these functions are run, the Python interpreter yields to compiled code, giving the speed of compiled C, called from a Python program.
 This can provide good numerical performance when the intensive loops of the code can be composed of these functions.

-These packages are available as pre-compiled binaries for common platforms (known in Python as 'Wheels'), but may also be compiled by the user.
+These packages are available as pre-compiled binaries for common platforms (known in Python as `Wheels`), but may also be compiled by the user.
 The pre-compiled binaries, are likely to have standard optimization flags, but not specialist platform flags.
 They usually do not have AVX, for example.
 Some of these functions may also make use of multiple threads/cores available on the system (as they are in compiled code, Pythons global interpreter lock is released *see below).

 It should be noted that a number of NumPy/SciPy linear algebra functions call underlying BLAS and LAPACK libraries for the bulk of the computation.
 These may vary in speed significantly from the reference implementations (provided by Netlib) to high performance implementations such as OpenBLAS, ATLAS and Intel's MKL (all of which are now openly available).